Azure-Samples/hdinsight-aks/PowerShell/Spark.md

 To open the Cloud Shell, just select **Try it** from the upper right corner of a code block.
 Select **Copy** to copy the blocks of code, paste it into the Cloud Shell, and press enter to run it.

-## Create Trino cluster in the HDInsight on AKS Cluster Pool
+## Create Spark cluster in the HDInsight on AKS Cluster Pool

 To create a Spark cluster, use the `New-AzHdInsightOnAksCluster` command:
 ```PowerShell